Tarim8/tester/README.md

   Bash is a daft way to write a web server.

   Sherver can only serve one connection at a time.
 If running with non-OpenBSD netcat then it can't keep the socket open for multiple connects so may miss some connections - particularly if serving a file with many images/css/js in.
 Specifying keep-alive may help - but may also block the port by browsers which decide it's a good idea to keep it open.
 Reducing max-concurrent-connections to 1 in a browser may (or may not) help.
 If you're trying to serve anything but simple files or CGI scripts - use a proper server.

+  Sherver does not notice disconnects - os it may be possible to get previous sessions data or timeout if they disconnect before receiving a response.

   dot_replace is what will replace any "/." in a URI.
 This prevents serving hidden files or paths which contain "../" in them.
 You can set dot_replace to "/." but be warned this will also allow .. in a path.
 Setting dot_replace to "/" is not recommended as ".../" will be replaced with "../".

   cgi_bin will check whether a command is executable so getting this wrong may allow serving the source of scripts or executing files.

   error_pages is a prefix so error_pages="error_dir/err" will allow a file such as error_dir/err404.html

   index_page may be an executable script.
 Setting index_page="dirindex" invokes the internal command dirindex.

-  netcat commands and options will be set according to whether OpenBsd netcat or GNU is present.
+  If only GNU netcat is installed then use netcat="nc -lnvp ".
 Setting netcat="socat TCP4-LISTEN:" may work if socat is installed.

-  netstat may be able to use "ss" with the same arguments.
+  netstat may be set to use "ss" with the same arguments.

 AUTHOR